SimonVerhoeven/archunit-demo/README.md

 ````

 2)
-It is not required to use JUnit, you can also import the core archunti dependency to use it with your testing framework.
+It is not required to use JUnit, you can also import the core archunit dependency to use it with your testing framework.

 3)
 Akin to JUnit's `@DisplayNameGenerationReplaceUnderscores.class)` it is possible to overwrite the output to replace the underscores with spaces to make it a tad more readable.